 Because solar is plentiful.
 It is the most abundant and accessible resource available to humanity.
-Just take a peek at the chart below:

 Traditional methods of energy generation through the use of fossil fuels are limited, as the resources—such as coal, uranium, and natural gas—are finite.
 On the other hand, sustainable energy resources—such as solar, wind, and geothermal are renewable.
 Of the many sustainable options, the amount of solar energy that the earth receives each year dwarfs all of the other resources.
 In fact, enough solar energy falls on the earth’s surface each minute to meet world energy demand for an entire year (DOE).

 OK, so – there is a lot of solar energy that hits the earth.
 But is there really enough available sunshine in New England for solar to offset my energy needs?

 The answer is absolutely yes!
 Maine, New Hampshire, and Massachusetts have very favorable solar energy resources, also know as solar insolation.

 Insolation is the amount of solar energy hitting the earth's surface and is measured in kilowatt-hours per meter-squared per day (kW-hr/m2/day).
 New England's sunny solar insolation makes it an ideal location for widespread solar energy transition - even more so than the leader in renewable energy, Germany.